awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-external-schemas.md

 If you create external tables in an Apache Hive metastore, you can use CREATE EXTERNAL SCHEMA to register those tables in Redshift Spectrum\.

 In the CREATE EXTERNAL SCHEMA statement, specify the FROM HIVE METASTORE clause and provide the Hive metastore URI and port number\.
-The IAM role must include permission to access Amazon S3 but does not need any Athena permissions\.
+The IAM role must include permission to access Amazon S3 but doesn't need any Athena permissions\.
 The following example registers a Hive metastore\.

 ```
 create external schema if not exists hive_schema